What is a Reasonable Accommodation?

 Workplace Accommodation Implementation:

 When a reasonable accommodation for an employee has been approved, both the employee and the supervisor will be notified via email.
-If the approved accommodation requires purchasing equipment or modifying the employee workspace, the cost of implementing the accommodation is the responsibility of Institutional Equity.
-Upon receipt of a piece equipment, an Equipment Loan Agreement will be completed and the equipment will be tagged with a university property sticker.
-The agreement states that the property belongs to the University and must be returned to the ADA Coordinator should the employee leave the university.
+If the approved accommodation requires purchasing equipment or modifying the employee workspace, the cost of implementing the accommodation is the responsibility of Equal Opportunity Compliance and Title IX.
+Upon receipt of a piece of equipment, an Equipment Loan Agreement will be completed and the equipment will be tagged with a University Property sticker.
+The agreement states that the property belongs to the University and must be returned to the ADA Coordinator should the employee leave the University.
 Also, if the employee changes departments, the employee must notify the ADA Coordinator of the departmental change.

-After the resolution of a reasonable accommodation request by the ADA Coordinator, employees may appeal the decision to the Executive Director of Institutional Equity.
+After the resolution of a reasonable accommodation request by the ADA Coordinator, employees may appeal the decision to the Executive Director of Equal Opportunity Compliance and TItle IX.
 An individual must submit the appeal within 10 business days of receiving the accommodation determination.

-The Executive Director of Institutional Equity will respond to the appeal within 20 business days of receipt of the appeal.
+The Executive Director of Equal Opportunity Compliance and Title IX will respond to the appeal within 20 business days of receipt of the appeal.
 The Executive Director’s decision on the appeal will constitute final agency action and there will be no further appeal within the University.
 Nothing in these procedures should be construed to impede or prohibit a timely filing of a discrimination complaint with the appropriate external government agency.
-This procedure also does not prohibit a timely filing of an internal discrimination complaint, unrelated to a request for an accommodation, through Institutional Equity’s discrimination complaint resolution procedure.
+This procedure also does not prohibit a timely filing of an internal discrimination complaint, unrelated to a request for an accommodation, through Equal Opportunity Compliance and Title IX’s discrimination complaint resolution procedure.

 If you have questions about the reasonable accommodation dispute resolution process at Michigan Tech or about the ADA, contact the ADA Coordinator at firstname.lastname@example.org or 906-487-3310.